match-stick-model/actions-citizens-take/README.md

 ## Overview of the Process

 * 00 - Open Problem Statements (OPS).
 Used by the council to indicate areas we're especially interested in funding.
 * 01 - Ideas.
-Big ideas are 'issues', and small fixes are 'pull requests'.
+Submitted by the community as ‘issues’.
 * 02 - Review.
 Our team presents the ideas to the ambassadors for review and a vote.
 * 03 - Approve.
 Create and publish a 'Requests for Proposal' in 'issues' with an 'RFP' label.
 * 04 - Invite Proposals.
 The community and our team can invite proposals.
 Must include a timeline and milestones for funding.
+* 05 - Proposals are submitted as a ‘Pull Request’ by third parties.
-* 05 - Scoring.
+* 06 - Scoring.
 Ambassadors score proposals based on weighting set out in the RFP.
 A summary of the final scores shared in the comments.
-* 06 - Council Approval.
+* 07 - Council Approval.
 The council sign-off on the projects that have been selected through scoring before funding can be released.
-* 07 - Award Project Status.
+* 08 - Award Project Status.
 A proposal becomes a project and milestones are set to indicate when phases of funding are released.
-* 08 - Case Studies.
+* 09 - Case Studies.
 Successful projects end with a post-mortem to measure success and help future projects learn from previous experience.
-* 09 Closed.
+* 10 - Closed.
 All ideas or issues that not taken further are visible here with feedback.

 ## How to submit your first idea